Ankylosaurus: Description

 Ankylosaurus was the largest-known ankylosaurine dinosaur and possibly the largest ankylosaurid.
 In 2004 Carpenter estimated that the individual with the largest-known skull (specimen CMN 8880), which is 64.5 cm long and 74.5 cm wide, was about 6.25 m long and had a hip height of about 1.7 m.
 The smallest-known skull (specimen AMNH 5214) is 55.5 cm long and 64.5 cm wide, and Carpenter estimated that it measured about 5.4 m long and about 1.4 m tall at the hips.
-The American paleontologist Roger B. J. Benson and colleagues estimated the weight for AMNH 5214 at 4.78 MT in 2014.
+The English paleontologist Roger B. J. Benson and colleagues estimated the weight for AMNH 5214 at 4.78 MT in 2014.

 In 2017, based on comparisons with more complete ankylosaurines, Arbour and Mallon estimated a length of 7.56 to 9.99 m for CMN 8880, and 6.02 to 7.95 m for AMNH 5214.
 Though the latter is the smallest specimen of Ankylosaurus, its skull is still larger than those of any other ankylosaurins.
 A few other ankylosaurs reached about 6 m in length.
 Because the vertebrae of AMNH 5214 are not significantly larger than those of other ankylosaurines, Arbour and Mallon considered their upper range estimate of nearly 10 m for large Ankylosaurus too long, and suggested a length of 8 m instead.
 Arbour and Mallon estimated a weight of 4.78 MT for AMNH 5214, and tentatively estimated the weight of CMN 8880 at 7.95 MT.